-Novelist Jayne Joso will discuss Japan’s deep affinity with nature, how this permeates traditional everyday life and culture, and how it pulses through the country’s art and literature.
-She will talk us through the insights she gained into Japan’s relationship with nature as one of a cycle of transmigration, as one that places the human in equal relation, and as one that is for forever fluid, dynamic and ultimately humbling.
-She will also describe how her experiences of living in rural Japan, pressed up hard against the elements, ultimately bled into her own fiction – most notably her recent critically acclaimed novel – My Falling Down House – longlisted for the Rathbones Folio Prize 2017 and recipient of a Great Britain-Sasakawa Foundation Award.
+Novelist Jayne Joso discussed Japan’s deep affinity with nature, how this permeates traditional everyday life and culture, and how it pulses through the country’s art and literature.
+She talked us through the insights she gained into Japan’s relationship with nature as one of a cycle of transmigration, as one that places the human in equal relation, and as one that is for forever fluid, dynamic and ultimately humbling.
+She also described how her experiences of living in rural Japan, pressed up hard against the elements, ultimately bled into her own fiction – most notably her recent critically acclaimed novel – My Falling Down House – longlisted for the Rathbones Folio Prize 2017 and recipient of a Great Britain-Sasakawa Foundation Award.
 A work described by Sho Konishi, Professor of Japanese Studies, Oxford as ‘a remarkable achievement’, and by Richard Lloyd-Parry, The Times, Asia Correspondent as ‘a novel I’ve been waiting for all my life.’

 ‘What a simple being I am.
 An injection of nutrients or the warmth of the sun…

 I close my heavy eyes hoping to return to the dreams of a cat.’